 10: About 10% of Americans put up signs supporting a presidential candidate on their property, according to one expert’s estimate.
 And with polarization and enmity between supporters of Donald Trump and Kamala Harris reaching fever pitch on the eve of the vote, people are turning to high-tech solutions such as cameras and tracking devices to prevent rising incidents of theft and vandalism of the signs.

 2: To meet its stated goal of bringing defense spending up to 2% of GDP, Canada will have to nearly double its defense spending by 2033.
-But doing so could run afoul of new budget rules that bind the government to reduce the national debt-to-GDP ratio to below 1% within three years.
+But doing so could run afoul of new budget targets that aim to bind the government to reduce the national deficit-to-GDP ratio to below 1% within three years.

 600: A case of vines and lines, you might say.
 Canadian authorities this month seized more than 600 kilograms of cocaine stashed in a shipment of grapes.
 The interdiction occurred earlier this month at the Ambassador Bridge, which links Windsor to Detroit.
 That amount of product would fetch more than $13 million on the streets.